-In addition to filling an important role in providing for the future financial security of your family and others, your will or living trust can offer a way to make thoughtful charitable gifts as part of your long-range estate and financial plans.
-It can be satisfying to know that a portion of your property will be put to good use in the future.
+In addition to fulfilling an important role in providing for the future financial security of your family and others, your will or living trust can offer a way to make thoughtful charitable gifts to charitable interests as part of your long-range estate and financial plans.
+It can be satisfying to know that a portion of your property will continue to fund your charitable priorities in the future.

 Ways to Give Through Wills and Trusts